 I would always recommend getting an exhaust pipe with a removable baffle, that way if your state allows louder exhaust then you can take it out, but if you’re going on a road trip then you just slide the baffle back in and you won’t have to worry about getting pulled over.

 Shorty exhaust also has a tendency to backfire more because there’s not as much pipe length for the turbulent air to become more smooth like the motorcycle was originally designed for.
-Engineers put a specific length of exhaust pipes on motorcycles because that way it will get the best fuel efficiency.
+Engineers put a specific length of exhaust pipes on motorcycles because it will get the best fuel efficiency.

 When people put shorter pipes on, the efficiency is traded for higher performance, but with that performance comes a higher risk of backfire.